MinghanYang1224/Bachelor_thesis/README.md

 dissertation experience a remarkably fruitful, inspiring, and unforgettable experience throughout my undergraduate studies.

-I will be happy to communicate the methodologies in detail, and share my codes if you are interested!
+I welcome all suggestions from you, and will be happy to communicate the methodologies in detail and share my codes if you are interested!